Our School Story

 Welcome to Jessie Wowk.
 We are a vibrant community of learners, staff and families striving to inspire curiosity, celebrate learning and promote social responsibility.
 Together we honour caring for self, others, and this place.
 It is within this climate of respect and understanding that our students are motivated to explore, follow their passions, and express their learning in a variety of ways.
 Our new Library Learning Commons and Outdoor Learning Area both provide redesigned spaces for students to develop ideas and work collaboratively.
 As well, these spaces provide students with opportunities to explore the world around them by engaging in a variety of materials and technology and deepens their understanding of what lies beyond the doors of Jessie Wowk.

 How can be the use of school-wide common language be of benefit to our learners in their Social / Emotional Learning?
-What could this common language look like, sound like and feel like?
+How can our Wowk Cares language help build an even safer, inclusive and caring environment for everyone?